MTYH: Employers want you to finish your degree in exactly four years.

 MYTH: There are no jobs for students.

-MYTH: The career centre will only help me find a job in Calgary.
+MYTH: The career development centre will only help me find a job in Calgary.

 If you would like to work in a different market, please let us know!
 We would be happy to help you source opportunities in a different city and/or country!
 There are many resources available for University of Calgary students who are looking to expand their job search beyond Alberta’s borders.